Create an invoice to provide a record of goods sold or services provided, and the amount payable.

-- as a seller, to send a bill or fee note to a purchaser
+- send a bill or fee note to a purchaser

-- to sell goods or services to a purchaser
+- sell goods or services to a purchaser

-- the goods or services to be purchased
+- a description of the goods or services to be purchased

 - the price and payment terms

-- the details of the seller and the purchaser
+- the details and contact information of the seller and the purchaser

 - how payment may be made